quartzjer/pi-c/README.md

 # Pi-C (Picture Coordinate Finder)

 A simplistic interactive web app where you can upload images and then ask to find specific coordinates within the image.
-Powered by Anthropic's Claude API and new Computer Use functions.
-(Also largely coded by Claude Sonnet 3.5)
+Powered by Anthropic's Claude API and OpenAI's API for comparison.
+(Also largely coded by Claude Sonnet 3.7)

 ![Screenshot](screenshot.png)